apollo2030/nd00333-capstone/README.md

 The bulk of work is in preparing the data and adjusting the parameters inherent to the forecasting task like the forecasting horizon, number of datapoints in the past to take into account, the number of tests samples.
 The pipeline consists of a horizon transformer a ReversibleImputer an AutoregressiveTransformer a ReversibleImputer and a MultiOutputRegressor with a LinearRegression as the regressor.

 The parameters used in this pipeline are:
-'--param_horizon' - the forecasting horizon and is an integer - in the hyperparameter run it has a range from 1 to 36 as the dataset slice has 57 data points and the test_size can be from 10 to 20 thus - 57 - 20 = 36.
+`--param_horizon` - the forecasting horizon and is an integer - in the hyperparameter run it has a range from 1 to 36 as the dataset slice has 57 data points and the test_size can be from 10 to 20 thus - 57 - 20 = 36.
-'--param_datapoints_in_past_as_features' - the number of past y data points to transform in features for the linear regression.
+`--param_datapoints_in_past_as_features` - the number of past y data points to transform in features for the linear regression.
 It also depends on the size of the data slice and has a range of 1 to 36.
-'--param_test_size' - the absolute size of the test set.
+`--param_test_size` - the absolute size of the test set.
 It is a choice from 10 and 20.
-'--param_n_jobs' - the number of jobs to use to parallelize the evaluation.
+`--param_n_jobs` - the number of jobs to use to parallelize the evaluation.
-'--param_n_estimators' - in case of XGBoost regressor - use this value for the number of estimators to use.
+`--param_n_estimators` - in case of XGBoost regressor - use this value for the number of estimators to use.
-'--save' - is a flag to let the script save the model.
+`--save` - is a flag to let the script save the model.

 I used the RandomSampler and quniform expression to have a linear search space for the most of the parameters.